ionos-cloud/ionosctl/docs/subcommands/flowlog-delete.md

 ## Description

-Use this command to delete a specified FlowLog from a Virtual Data Center.
+Use this command to delete a specified FlowLog from a NIC.

 You can wait for the Request to be executed using `--wait-for-request` option.
 You can force the command to execute without user input using `--force` option.